 which are essential for people like us, who want to be able to fully control what their theme is doing.

-Not only does the framework give you full control, it also has a bunch of child themes which can be used as a starting point.
+Not only does the framework give you full control, but it also has a bunch of child themes that can be used as a starting point.
 This is great, because it is literally, the best of both worlds - full control, but with a basis on which to start developing.